malik111110/sentient-core-optimisation/.documents/project planning/high-level-plan.md

 ### **1.0 Introduction**

 #### **1.1 Project Overview**
 Sentient Core is an advanced AI-driven development platform that transforms natural language requirements into production-ready applications through intelligent multi-agent orchestration.
 The system combines state-of-the-art LLMs with specialized development agents to automate the entire software development lifecycle.
+Its initial capabilities and validation will be showcased through participation in the "Raise Your Hack" hackathon, where it will address key enterprise and consumer challenges by leveraging cutting-edge agentic technologies.

 #### **1.2 Vision Statement**
 To democratize software development by creating an intelligent ecosystem where users can describe their vision in natural language and receive complete, scalable, and maintainable applications with enterprise-grade quality and security.
+The "Raise Your Hack" competition serves as an initial catalyst to realize key aspects of this vision by delivering tangible, high-impact solutions focused on enterprise agentic workflows, agent-powered e-commerce, and on-device AI utilities.

-#### **1.3 Key MVP Objectives**
+#### **1.3 Key MVP Objectives (Hackathon "Raise Your Hack" Focus)**
-1.  **Intelligent Requirement Analysis:** Advanced NLP with context-aware clarification, scope validation, and requirement decomposition
-2.  **Adaptive Architecture Planning:** AI-driven system design with modern technology stack selection, scalability considerations, and security-first approach
-3.  **Multi-Agent Code Generation:** Specialized agents for frontend (React 19/Next.js 15), backend (FastAPI/Python), database design, and infrastructure as code
-4.  **Automated Quality Assurance:** Comprehensive testing strategies, security scanning, performance optimization, and code quality analysis
-5.  **Cloud-Native Deployment:** Containerized deployment with Kubernetes support, CI/CD automation, and monitoring integration
-6.  **Continuous Learning:** Feedback loops for improving code generation quality and architectural decisions
+1.  **Vultr Track - Enterprise Agentic Workflow Platform:**
+    *   Deploy the core Sentient Core platform on **Vultr infrastructure**, showcasing its ability to design, build, and manage sophisticated agentic workflows.
+    *   Integrate **Groq API (for Meta's Llama 3)** as the primary LLM for high-speed reasoning, code generation, and natural language understanding.
+    *   Implement **Fetch.ai `uAgents`** (or Agentverse) for decentralized agent registration, discovery, and secure communication within the platform and the broader Fetch.ai ecosystem.
+    *   Utilize **Coral Protocol** for robust, thread-style collaboration, enabling complex multi-agent interactions and coordination for task execution.
+2.  **Prosus Track - Agent-Powered E-commerce Solution:**
+    *   Develop an "E-commerce Agent Pack" as a module within Sentient Core, demonstrating specialized agent capabilities for the retail sector.
+    *   Agents will leverage **knowledge graphs** (e.g., using RDFLib or similar) for rich user and product profiling, enabling personalized experiences.
+    *   Integrate **Tavily API** for advanced, AI-powered product search and market intelligence gathering.
+    *   Showcase **voice UI capabilities** for intuitive e-commerce interactions, powered by our core LLM and agent framework.
+3.  **Qualcomm Track - On-Device Edge AI Utility Generator:**
+    *   Create an innovative "Edge AI Utility Generator" module within Sentient Core.
+    *   Utilize Groq/Llama 3 for generating Python code for simple, useful consumer utility applications (e.g., offline photo sorter, local document summarizer).
+    *   Ensure generated utilities are packaged for **Snapdragon X Elite** devices, with core AI functionality (e.g., using ONNX models) running **entirely offline on-device**, meeting Qualcomm's key constraint.
+The cloud-based LLM is used for *generation*, not *runtime* of the edge app.
+4.  **Cross-Cutting MVP Platform Features:**
+    *   A modern, responsive web-based interface (Next.js 15, React 19, Tailwind CSS v4, Shadcn/UI) for users to define requirements, manage agents, and deploy applications.
+    *   Demonstrable multi-agent orchestration capabilities, showcasing how different agents (both general and specialized) collaborate to achieve the track-specific deliverables.
+    *   Secure, scalable, and robust backend services (FastAPI/Python) supporting the platform's functionalities.

 #### **1.4 Target Audience**
 *   **Primary:** Technical entrepreneurs, startup founders, and product managers seeking rapid prototyping